 Home of the all-around movie/book/TV/music geek girl.
 21 years old; college student majoring in Film with a minor in Art History.
 Born and raised in Brooklyn, New York.
-Fan of Doctor Who (and - to a lesser extent - Torchwood), Elementary, Freaks and Geeks, Grimm, Harry Potter, House, Inspector Lewis, James Bond, Jane Eyre, The Late Late Show with Craig Ferguson, Late Night with Jimmy Fallon, Law & Order (all kinds), Lost, LOTR, The Nanny, The Office, Parks and Recreation, Project Runway, Pushing Daisies, Saturday Night Live, Sherlock, Stieg Larsson's Millennium trilogy, Three's Company (though I am usually laughed at for that), Undeclared, movies in general (especially older movies but not exclusively), analyzing movies via a blog (http://theironcupcake.wordpress.com) and many other awesome things.
+Fan of (in alphabetical order): Woody Allen, Wes Anderson, The Blacklist, Doctor Who (and - to a lesser extent - Torchwood), Elementary, Freaks and Geeks, Grimm, Harry Potter, House, Indiana Jones, It's Always Sunny in Philadelphia, Inspector Lewis, James Bond, Jane Eyre, The Late Late Show with Craig Ferguson, Late Night with Jimmy Fallon, Law & Order (all kinds), Lost, LOTR, the Millennium trilogy (Stieg Larsson); Murder, She Wrote; The Nanny, Paul Newman, The Office, Parks and Recreation, Project Runway, Pushing Daisies, Saturday Night Live, Sherlock, Three's Company (though I am usually laughed at for that), The Twilight Zone, Undeclared, Tom Waits, movies in general (especially older movies but not exclusively), analyzing movies via a blog (http://theironcupcake.wordpress.com) and many other awesome things.
 I think I'm an INTJ, if you know about MBTI.

 365 Day Movie Challenge - #198: Dark Victory (1939) - dir.
 Edmund Goulding